-PSPDFKit for Web (both Server-backed and Standalone Deployment *) supports all commonly used browsers in their latest versions:
+PSPDFKit for Web (both the server-backed and standalone deployment options*) supports all commonly used browsers in their latest versions.

 - Microsoft Internet Explorer 11

-* Standalone Deployment renders PDF documents in the client browser so render performance will depend on the host machine.
+* Standalone deployment renders PDF documents in the client browser, so rendering performance will depend on the host machine.

-All browsers without a long-term-service release require regular updates to new versions to fix security vulnerabilities.
+All browsers without an LTSR (Long Term Service Release) require regular updates to new versions to fix security vulnerabilities.

-Note that some long-term-service versions of Windows 10 ship without Microsoft Edge - we still support Microsoft Internet Explorer 11 for such systems and older Windows variants.
+Note that some LTS versions of Windows 10 ship without Microsoft Edge.
+We still support Microsoft Internet Explorer 11 for such systems.

 - Chrome on Android